-if they represent pure discounting shocks (i.e., shocks to ρ_t), this is not necessarily a valid assumption: while the change in the short-term rate is indeed exogenous, the long-term yield change depends on changes to the pure discount rate as well as changes to the market's perceived long-term growth and uncertainty.37 That is, the long-term real yield response depends not just on the pure short-rate shock (and the perceived persistence of this shock), but also on the market's perceived future changes to endogenous outcomes resulting from
+As a final exercise, we use our decomposition and estimation results to help unpack the effects of surprise changes in short-term interest rates by monetary policymakers.
+These surprises, when properly measured (e.g., using high-frequency changes in interest rates around policy announcements), are by construction exogenous shocks to short-term nominal rates.
+These shocks then pass through strongly to long-term nominal and real rates (e.g., Hanson and Stein, 2015).
+But while some papers have treated the resulting changes in long-term rates as if they represent pure discounting shocks (i.e., shocks to ρ_t), this is not necessarily a valid assumption: while the change in the short-term rate is exogenous, the long-term yield change depends on changes to the pure discount rate as well as changes to perceived long-term growth and uncertainty.35 That is, the long-term real yield response depends not just on the pure short-rate shock (and the perceived persistence of this shock), but also on the market's perceived future changes to endogenous outcomes resulting from this shock.